strainer/fencache.js/Readme.md

 ### Cache size

-The following explainations may be unclear.
-Basically, try values between 1 and a few hundred depending on the weight of the 'carried' function and on the distribution of repetitive inputs.
+If the following explainations are not clear, basically, try values between 1 and a few hundred depending on the weight of the 'carried' function and on the distribution of repetitive inputs.

 Where 'mixed hit' means average time to randomly access and return results from a full cache: